wangbq/TOPDDT/README.md

 			nh=new NhitsPerModulePlot();
 		}
 ```

-5. Define the parameters in the input csv files.
+Finally you can define the parameters in the input csv file.

-Look at `NhitsPlot.h` and `NhitsPerModulePlot.h` for more details.
+Look at `NhitsPlot.h` and `NhitsPerModulePlot.h` for more implementation details.